 Customer development is the formal process of identifying potential customers and figuring out how to meet their needs.
 Many startups spend too much time on their product or service, which is important too, but not more so than the needs of their target audience.
-A successful startup needs to create a business plan that satisfies their target market and establishes themselves as useful and unique in the marketplace.
+A successful startup needs to create a business plan that satisfies its target market and establishes itself as useful and unique in the marketplace.

 What Is Customer Development?

 Customer development is a process that can be used to discover, test and validate many business assumptions.
-These assumptions include whether a product solves a problem for a specific group of users, if the market is large enough to support such a product, and whether or not the business can scale to meet demands.
+These assumptions include whether a product solves a problem for a specific group of users if the market is large enough to support such a product, and whether or not the business can scale to meet demands.

 The History of Customer Development